NYK

 OG Anunoby

-Anunoby produces at an above average rate for a 33-minute workload.
-Elite defensive value (+3.6/game) is a major strength.
+Anunoby produces at an elite rate for a 33-minute workload.

 Every stat, every credit, every cost — per game average